 Another benefit of acrylic stucco is its durability; it will not crack or break down like traditional stucco.
 Acrylic also offers better weather resistance than traditional stucco, making it ideal for areas with unpredictable climates.

-The look of your finished product might vary slightly depending on which type you choose: Traditional stuccos tend to give off more natural tones while stucco acrylics tend toward brighter colors that really pop.
+The look of your finished product might vary slightly depending on which type you choose: Traditional stucco tend to give off more natural tones while stucco acrylics tend toward brighter colours that really pop.

 This is because stucco acrylic is a cement-based product that uses paint instead of pigments in the mix.
-The addition of paint allows the stucco to come in an almost unlimited variety of colors.
-On the other hand, traditional stucco needs time to dry and cure before they can be painted, which results in a more subdued color.
+The addition of paint allows the stucco to come in an almost unlimited variety of colours.
+On the other hand, traditional stucco needs time to dry and cure before they can be painted, which results in a more subdued colour.

 Wrapping Up